-Accesing Services via SSH SOCKS Proxy Tunnel with nc
+Accesing Services via SSH SOCKS Proxy Tunnel with nc and socat

 Setting Up the Proxy Tunnel